jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 groups_ of **semi-trusted** users.
 While the design reflects serving semi-trusted users, JupyterHub is not necessarily unsuitable for serving **untrusted** users.

-Using JupyterHub with **untrusted** users does mean more work by the administrator.
-Much care is required to secure a Hub, with extra caution on protecting users from each other as the Hub is serving untrusted users.
+Using JupyterHub with **untrusted** users does mean more work for the administrator.
+Much care is required to secure a Hub, with extra caution on protecting users from each other, since the Hub serves untrusted users.

 One aspect of JupyterHub's _design simplicity_ for **semi-trusted** users is that the Hub and single-user servers are placed in a _single domain_, behind a